 I love how fun St. Patrick’s Day is, especially with kids.
 The entire holiday is full of magic and surprises – leprechaun and rainbows.
-And being married to a man who is part Irish – yeah we enjoy St. Patrick’s Day around here!

 There’s nothing better than doing a leprechaun hunt that ends with a bag full of yummy Lucky Charms cookies and chocolate gold coins!

-Why You’ll Love These Green Cupcakes
+Why you’ll love these Green Cupcakes

-- Easy – these cupcakes are as easy as they come!
+- Easy – these green cupcakes are as easy as they come!
 Just mix some ingredients together, bake, fill, and frost!
 Even the frosting is simple.

 Ingredient Notes